Raku/nqp/docs/ops.markdown

 as the header.
 No annotation indicates this opcode should be supported on all nqp backends.

+Some individual opcodes may be marked with _Internal_ or _Deprecated_.
+Both of these indicate the opcodes are not intended to be used.
+Deprecated opcodes will eventually be removed from NQP.
+Internal opcodes are typically used at compile time to replace opcodes that take a variable number of arguments.

 # Arithmetic Opcodes

 ## abs